Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Preconditioned SGD convergence analysis

-These local assumptions are the basin–restricted analogue of the global conditions in Section~\ref{sec:Global}.
-The local $\bfM$–PL condition replaces global strong convexity by a \emph{gradient–domination} inequality in the $\bfM$–metric, enforcing curvature only in directions that matter while allowing flat or weakly curved directions—precisely the situation observed near low-loss regions of overparameterized models \citep{sagun2018empirical,pmlr-v97-ghorbani19b}.
-The local $\bfM$–Lipschitz condition on a convex neighborhood $\mathcal V\supset \mathcal N_{r_+}$ guarantees the quadratic upper bound
+These local assumptions are the basin--restricted analogue of the global conditions in Section~\ref{sec:Global}.
+The local $\bfM$--PL condition replaces global strong convexity by a \emph{gradient--domination} inequality in the $\bfM$--metric: it enforces curvature only in directions that drive descent while permitting flat or weakly curved directions.
+The local $\bfM$--Lipschitz gradient assumption on a convex neighborhood $\mathcal V\supset \mathcal N_{r_+}$ provides a quadratic upper model along any update segment that stays in $\mathcal V$:

+In our finite-horizon analysis, this condition is invoked only on trajectories for which the iterates (and hence the corresponding update segments, by convexity) remain inside $\mathcal V$ up to time $T$.

-for every update step that remains in the basin $\mathcal N_{r_+}$.
-The one-step containment assumption ensures that, for sufficiently small learning rates, the iterates never leave this well-behaved region, so all local bounds remain valid along the trajectory.
-The local stochastic condition (Assumption~\ref{assumption:localNoise-PL}) matches the structure of the global moment bounds in Assumption~\ref{assumption:66}, but only needs to hold for $\bw_k\in\mathcal N_r$.
-Finally, the local QG condition ensures that the objective value increases at least quadratically with $\mathrm{dist}_{\bfM}(\bw,\mathcal S)$ near the basin boundary—a property that holds when the Hessian is positive definite in normal directions and that supports the optional-stopping argument used in the exit-probability analysis.
-Collectively, these assumptions describe a local regime that accommodates moderate nonconvexity and flatness while still providing sufficient structure for quantitative convergence analysis.
+The local stochastic gradient condition (Assumption~\ref{assumption:localNoise-PL}) mirrors the global moment bounds in Assumption~\ref{assumption:66}, but is only required to hold when $\bw_k\in\mathcal N_r$.
+It imposes a first-moment alignment condition and a \emph{second-moment} bound in the $\bfM^{-1}$--norm, which is the natural scale for preconditioned updates.
+The local QG condition ensures that the objective grows at least quadratically with $\mathrm{dist}_{\bfM}(\bw,\mathcal S)$ near the basin boundary---a property that holds, for example, when curvature is positive in normal directions---and it supplies the barrier needed in the optional-stopping/exit-time argument.